nickocruzm/Nearest_Neighbor_Classification/README.md

 ## Instructions

 User must format data as a .txt file, and save data in datasets folder[^1].
-All user interactions are done through a C.L.I.
+All user interactions are done through the C.L.I.

 1. User prompted to input filename
    (file will not be found if not defined by the path variable,       defined in main.py)